Costa Rica Global Business Entities Guide Costa Rica Limited Liability Company - Sociedad de Responsabilidad Limitada (SRL)

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-In SRLs you can only own quotas, and no, there are no preferred quotas that will grant its owners special rights.
+In SRLs, you can only own quotas and there are no preferred quotas that will grant their owners special rights.

 What documentation is required for the transfer of ownership interests?

 Usually, the transfer of quotas is done through a sale and transfer of quotas contract between the parties.
-This transfer of quotas must be registered in the company's Quotaholders Registry Book.
+This transfer of quotas must be registered in the SRL's Quota Holders Registry Book.
 After this, a new quota certificate must be issued.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-The transfer must be inscribed in the Book of Registry of Quotaholder -which is a private record.
+The transfer must be inscribed in the Book of Registry of Quota Holders – which is a private record.

 Are there any applicable stamp duties imposed when transferring ownership interests?